Western-Health-Covid19-Collaboration/wh_covid19_app/README.md

 ⬇️

 👩‍🎨👨‍🎨 **Marc Edwards** and other designers help design and specify features.
-They design upload designs to zeplin and add design guidance into the issues.
+They  upload designs to zeplin and add design guidance into the issues.

 If you need any help from the design team, you can label an issue as `design`.
-[These issues currently need design guidance.](https://github.com/Western-Health-Covid19-Collaboration/wh_covid19_app/issues?q=is%3Aopen+is%3Aissue+label%3Adesign).
-You can also `@` mention `@Western-Health-Covid19-Collaboration/designers` in a comment to notify the whole design team
+[These issues currently need design guidance](https://github.com/Western-Health-Covid19-Collaboration/wh_covid19_app/issues?q=is%3Aopen+is%3Aissue+label%3Adesign).
+You can also `@` mention `@Western-Health-Covid19-Collaboration/designers` in a comment to notify the whole design team.

 Once they have done their ✨ magic ✨ the issue should be labeled as 'Ready for dev' ...